 - Trained volunteers

-Frequency & Length of Care
+Frequency and Length of Care

 - Home health care visits are based on the needs of the patient and caregiver.
 They typically decrease over time as the patient’s health improves and their needs decrease.
 The patient receives visits on an intermittent basis for as long as they meet eligibility criteria and their doctor deems care medically necessary.